att/netarbiter/sds/ceph-docker/examples/helm/README.md

 # Example:
 #   The public and cluster network will be your VM's network for public cloud services (AWS, GCE, etc).
 ./helm-install-ceph.sh ceph 172.31.0.0/20 172.31.0.0/20

+# To reinstall, first delete the release.
+helm delete <release_name>
 ```

 - Test